-2. Consultations under this Article shall include officials of the authorities specified in Annex 13-C.
+2. Consultations under this Article shall include officials of the authorities specified in Annex 12.16.1.

-ARTICLE 13.18 : DISPUTE SETTLEMENT
+ARTICLE 12.18: DISPUTE SETTLEMENT

-1. Section B of Chapter Twenty-One (Dispute Settlement) applies as modified by this Article to the settlement of disputes arising under this Chapter.
+1. Chapter 20 (Dispute Settlement) applies as modified by this Article to the settlement of disputes arising under this Chapter.

-2. When a Party claims that a dispute arises under this Chapter, Article 21.7 shall apply, except that:
+2. When a Party claims that a dispute arises under this Chapter, Article 20.7 (Establishment of Panel) shall apply, except that:

-- (a) where the Parties so agree, the panel shall be composed entirely of panellists meeting the qualifications in paragraph 3; and - (b) in any other case, - (i) each Party may select panellists meeting the qualifications set out in paragraph 3 or in Article 21.7.3, and - (ii) if the Party complained against invokes Article 13.10, the chair of the panel shall meet the qualifications set out in paragraph 3, unless the Parties agree otherwise. - 3.
-Financial services panellists shall: - (a) have expertise or experience in financial services law or practice, which may include the regulation of financial institutions; - (b) be chosen strictly on the basis of objectivity, reliability, and sound judgment; - (c) be independent of, and not be affiliated with or take instructions from, either Party; and not have a conflict of interest or appearance thereof, as set forth in a code of conduct to be established by the Joint Committee; and
+- (a) where the Parties so agree, the panel shall be composed entirely of panelists meeting the qualifications in paragraph 3; and - (b) in any other case, - (i) each Party may select panelists meeting the qualifications set out in paragraph 3 or in Article 20.7.4 (Establishment of Panel), and - (ii) if the Party complained against invokes Article 12.10, the chair of the panel shall meet the qualifications set out in paragraph 3, unless the Parties agree otherwise. - 3.
+Financial services panelists shall: - (a) have expertise or experience in financial services law or practice, which may include the regulation of financial institutions; - (b) be chosen strictly on the basis of objectivity, reliability, and sound judgment; - (c) be independent of, and not be affiliated with or take instructions from, a disputing Party; and - (d) comply with the code of conduct to be established by the Joint Committee.

-- (d) comply with the code of conduct. - 4.
-Further to Article 21.11 (Non-implementation), where a panel finds a measure to be inconsistent with this Agreement and the measure under dispute affects: - (a) only a sector other than the financial services sector, the complaining Party may not suspend benefits in the financial services sector; or - (b) the financial services sector and any other sector, the complaining Party may suspend benefits in the financial services sector that have an effect equivalent to the effect of the measure in the Party's financial services sector.
+4. Notwithstanding Article 20.11 (Non-Implementation), where a panel finds a measure to be inconsistent with this Agreement and the measure under dispute affects:

+- (a) only a sector other than the financial services sector, the complaining Party may not suspend benefits in the financial services sector; or - (b) the financial services sector and any other sector, the complaining Party may suspend benefits in the financial services sector that have an effect equivalent to the effect of the measure in the Party's financial services sector.